The Man from U.N.C.L.E. gun: History

+Sam Rolfe, the designer of the gun, said:

 I wanted one gun capable of shooting single shots or rapid-fire automatic shots, with sound or silently.
 I also wanted sleep inducing darts, explosive bullets and just bullets, and a gun that could convert to a long-range rifle.
 I wanted everything in the U.N.C.L.E. gun, and the one thing I had forgot, I had put in the Thrush gun—an infra-red light, so the Thrush people could shoot at night.

 Stanley Weston, who had handled the toy licensing rights for Dr. Kildare, another MGM Television series produced by Norman Felton, was engaged to do the same for the show retitled The Man from U.N.C.L.E.
 After viewing the Solo pilot in February, 1964, Weston wrote a letter to Felton expressing excitement over the show's merchandising potential.
 Weston made a list of 35 suggestions for emblem designs and spy gadgets that could be exploited for marketing purposes.
 Among them was the proposal for a distinctive pistol that should feature a silencer.
 "Also, from our viewpoint," Weston added, "it would be great if Solo uses a machine gun from time to time."

 The U.N.C.L.E.
 Special was originally based on a 1934 7.65mm German Mauser pistol.
 While early episodes were being shot, the Mauser jammed frequently, and visually all the accessories added to convert the pistol to a carbine seemed to overwhelm the small pistol.
 It was soon replaced by the Walther P38 9mm Parabellum that the producers borrowed from the Combat! television series, which was also shot on the MGM backlot.
-The standard barrel of the P-38 was shortened and modified to accept a bird-cage flash suppressor.
-The Special was depicted on screen as firing "sleep darts".
-Although the non-lethal feature of the gun was always the intent of its creators, this was not always clearly shown to the audience especially in later seasons, and as producers changed.